FastTrackOrg/FastTrack/docs/user/installation.md

 ### Application Authorization

-- **Unsigned Application Warning**: If you encounter a message stating that "FastTrack" is damaged and can't be opened, it's because the application is not signed and will not be signed ever.
+- **Unsigned Application Warning**: If you encounter a message stating that "FastTrack" is damaged and can't be opened, it's because the application is not signed with a valid Apple Developer ID.
   - **Solution**:
     1. Open the Terminal application.